Skip to main content

 • Instructor: Leo Brubaker

-Financial skills for product development: valuation, capital structure, corporate governance, risk management, and financial modeling including Monte Carlo methods.
-Product cost analysis.
+Financial skills for product development: valuation, capital structure, corporate governance, risk management, financial modeling and product cost analysis.

 MPD 444-0: Negotiation/Conflict Resolution